Platinum Coach Services is committed to protecting and respecting your privacy.

 - We may use your personal data internally to provide you with the services offered by us via this website, to administer this website and to help us improve our services.

 - We may use your personal data for managing and making information available to our internal trusted partners only

 - We may use your personal data to allow you to participate in interactive features of our service

-- We may use your personal data to notify you about changes to our services, terms and conditions, policies or website.
+- We may use your personal data to notify you about changes to our services,

 - We may use your personal data to manage risk, or to investigate, detect, prevent, and/or remediate fraud, suspected fraud or other potentially illegal or prohibited activities.